xenitane/computer-programming-notes/data-structures/queue.md

 > [!note] The reason we are using the `assert` function here is to disallow undefined behaviour like trying to pop or view the top value in an empty stack, pushing something in an already full stack.
 If `assert` receives a zero value or `false` it stops the execution of the program and exits it.

-Now there is one more stack where you don't have to worry about the max capacity, would you like to take a look into it.
+Now there is one more queue where you don't have to worry about the max capacity, would you like to take a look into it.

 For this we first need to learn about linked lists as they are going to be essential for making dynamic sized queues.